PFery4/project_euler/README.md

 This repository contains my answers to problems from [Project Euler](https://projecteuler.net/).
+My code is in no way supposed to be the most optimal.
+I try to work on the problems on my own, sometime I look for inspiration / approaches if I really get stuck.
+Once my code works, I move onto the next problem, I don't plan on taking time to optimise it / make it work faster.

+Feel free to have a look, or blatantly steal anything from here.